shlomif/Summerschool-at-the-NSA/summerschool-at-the-nsa/about-video-transcript/about-SummerNSA-video-transcript.markdown

 http://en.wikipedia.org/wiki/Sneakers_%281992_film%29 ), which I watched in
 high school and enjoyed, where the NSA plays an unflattering role.

-Shortly after high school, I was employed for several workplaces and then during 1997 joined the Technion.
+Shortly after high school, I was employed at several workplaces and then during 1997 joined the Technion.
 1996 was when the Internet and the Web 1.0 craze started, and everone and their mother were looking for good tech workers.
 Moreover, shortly after that, the show Buffy, the Vampire Slayer